 Building successful marketing campaigns is not an easy task.
 In fact, you can never know if something can work for you until you’ve tried it.
 But you can learn from your competitors’ experiences.

-As you build your brand, watching the competition will help you to find out what they do well, and the mistakes they make along the way.
+As you build your brand, watching the competition will help you find out what they do well, and the mistakes they make along the way.
 Look for trends – things that help the best companies excel.

 A retailer, for example, could listen to the competition to anticipate where they will open stores next.
 They could pay attention to increasing conversations with local partners or influencers in specific areas they’re not operating in yet.